jrohsc/audio_benign_finetuning/README.md

 # Benign Fine-Tuning Breaks Safety Alignment in Audio LLMs

 > 📄 **Paper coming soon!** Preprint will be available shortly.
+>
+> ⚠️ **Note:** This repository accompanies a paper currently under preparation.
+>
+> Please cite this work appropriately if you build upon it.

 ## Abstract